-The All-Party Parliamentary Group on Women’s Health has launched an inquiry into whether women are given an informed choice about the treatment options available for particular conditions.
-The group aims to empower women to ensure that they can make an informed choice about the best treatment for them and that they are treated with dignity and respect.
+The All-Party Parliamentary Group on Women’s Health launched an inquiry into whether women are given an informed choice about the treatment options available for endometriosis and fibroids.

-The group aims to use the findings from this inquiry to produce a report which will assess if women are given an informed choice about treatment options and outline what further improvements might need to be made.
+The group used the findings from this inquiry to produce a report which assessed if women are given an informed choice about treatment options and outline what further improvements might need to be made.

-Endometriosis and fibroids are conditions the group would like to shine a particular spotlight on and so would like to hear from patients about their own experience of living with each condition and accessing treatment.
+Endometriosis and fibroids were the conditions the group chose to shine a particular spotlight on.
+As a part of this they ran two surveys looking to hear from patients about their own experience of living with each condition and accessing treatment.

-All responses will remain anonymous.
+All responses of the survey were anonymous.
 This call for evidence was closed on Monday 27th February 2017.

 Oral Evidence Session

-The group is also holding an oral evidence session on Wednesday 18th January 2017 in Parliament where they would like to hear from experts about current practice as well as potential barriers and issues in order to understand what key recommendations the group can take forwards.
+The group also held an oral evidence session on Wednesday 18th January 2017 in Parliament where they heard from experts about current practice as well as potential barriers and issues in order to understand what key recommendations the group can take forwards.

-The first report from the All Party Parliamentary Group on Women’s Health (WHAPPG) in the UK highlights insufficient care and concern for women with endometriosis and fibroids.
+The first report from the All Party Parliamentary Group on Women’s Health (WHAPPG) was launched on Monday 27th March 2017 and highlights insufficient care and concern for women with endometriosis and fibroids.
 If you would like to download a copy of the report you can do so here.